Inferoute/inferoute-node/documentation/technical.md

 POST /api/auth/api-keys
   - Creates a new API key for a provider or consumer
   - Protected by X-Internal-Key
+  - Generates a secure random API key
+  - Stores bcrypt hash and lookup key for efficient validation
   - Example Request:
     ```json
     {